 DESMI’s CompactClean Ballast Water Management & Treatment Systems offer high quality, compliant performance anywhere in the world – even in extremely dirty and challenging water conditions.
 They are approved for operation in waters regulated by the International Maritime Organization (IMO) and by the United States Coast Guard (USCG).

 CompactClean has no salinity or temperature limitations and fits in any vessel type due to the various sizes ranging from down to 35 m³/h and up to 2500 m³/h.
 The Ballast Water Management Systems operates in the exact same way both inside and outside US Territory at record-breaking low UV transmission values!

-What ballast water shipment does my ship need?
+Which ballast water system does my ship need?

 It is important to look at your vessels trading pattern, some systems has been optimized for certain types of operation.
 The CompactClean system comes in different variants, namely;